mohit12-cpu/GitLearn/README.md

 ### Learning Missions

-1. **Initialize Repository** - Create a new Git repository and make your first commit
+1. **Initialise Repository** - Create a new Git repository and make your first commit
 2. **Branching** - Create and merge a feature branch
 3. **Collaboration** - Simulate working with remote repositories (coming soon)